Kundali Bhagya: Plot

 Five years later, Karan is revealed to have survived the accident but suffered memory loss and undergone plastic surgery.
 He returns as Arjun Suryavanshi and is engaged to Nidhi Hinduja, who saved him.
 As Arjun, Karan tries to destroy Preeta and Rishabh, believing they pushed him off the dam.
 Eventually, after learning Karan's true identity, Preeta and Rishabh prove their innocence through CCTV footage.
 Karan regains his memory and reconciles with Preeta.
 He severs ties with Nidhi.
 After a few months, Karan and Preeta have fraternal twin sons, Rudraksh and Shaurya.
 Nidhi's sister, Anjali, who is obsessed with Karan, kidnaps Rudraksh.
 However, after a series of events, she dies in a confrontation.
 Preeta is once again blamed for the chaos and leaves the family, but she saves Rudraksh.
 It is presumed by the Luthras that Preeta and Rudraksh have died.

 Twenty years later, Preeta and Srishti have relocated, and Srishti has raised Preeta’s son, Rudraksh, whom she renamed Rajveer.
 Preeta, who lost her memories after the accident, suffers from panic attacks.
 Rajveer, now grown up, learns about his true parentage and returns to Mumbai with a determination to reclaim Preeta’s honor.
+Eventually, Srishti and Preeta end up in Mumbai as well and she meets Karan, who is delighted to learn that she survived.
+Nidhi is now married to Karan and she does not want to lose him, hence, she tries to separate Karan and Preeta and prevent Preeta from regaining her memories.
+Nidhi then attacks Srishti when she learns her truth, who ends up in a coma.
 Meanwhile, Rajveer gets a job at Karan’s company, and Shaurya grows insecure about Rajveer and plots against him.
 Rajveer and Palki fall in love, while Nidhi and Shaurya continue to plot against Rajveer and Preeta.
 The Luthra family slowly begins to accept Preeta again.
 Kavya's fiancé, Varun, is revealed to be Prithvi and Sherlyn's son, Shelly, who came to take revenge.
 The relationship is called off.
 Rajveer is appointed CEO of Luthra Industries.
-Soon, Preeta realizes Shaurya's scheming, and a huge confrontation ensues, with Nidhi blaming Shaurya's actions on Rajveer.
+Soon, Preeta realizes Shaurya's scheming, and a confrontation ensues, with Nidhi blaming Shaurya's actions on Rajveer.
 In a fit of rage, Rakhi and Mahesh end up revealing Rajveer's true identity in front of Preeta, triggering her memory.
 She collapses into a coma, and the family prays for her recovery.
+Thus ending the show on a sad and open end note.